sagniknitr/EDGEMW/roadmap.md

 Right now testing is only done with in Travis with Linux, X86 architecture (mostly 64 bits) - free opensource tier.

+1. supervisor service
-1. supervisor service - monitor and restart specific services with in the system
+    1. monitor and restart specific services with in the system
+    2. dynamic monitoring register and unregister (protobuf)
+    3. periodic update from each process via unix domain udp

 2. CLI for EDGE OS services
     1. remote monitoring via a simple console